 To be clear, even if you left jail with a ticket written for Operating While Intoxicated (OWI), you can still be charged with a High BAC offense as long at your breath or blood test result was .17 or higher.

-However, there are lots of other things to avoid beyond jail, including getting placed on "Probation from Hell" that requires all kinds of counseling, treatment and endless testing.
+However, there are lots of other things to avoid beyond jail, including getting placed on "probation from Hell" that requires all kinds of counseling, treatment and endless breath and/or testing.

 Beyond all the legal penalties that can be imposed, one of the most significant implications of a High BAC charge comes from the breath or blood test result itself.
 Driving with a bodily alcohol content more than twice the legal limit is always perceived within the court system as especially dangerous.